 Metal Bats tend to be unbalanced.
 They are light, and end loaded - putting most of the weight in the barrel, or having a longer barrel.
 Using an end metal bat leads to a more golf club like swing.
 This causes your swing path to typically go from low to high, causing a high arc and increasing the probability of pop-flys.

 Wood baseball bats are more properly weighted, due to the manufacturing process and the limitations of the media.
 You can always make a lighter metal - wood has limitations.
 This means you end up with a more evenly distributed weight across the length of the bat.
 The result: better balance to drive the ball.
 This in turn results in a more level swing , causing a a flatter trajectory with gradual rise for extra distance, which translates to more line drives, and beyond.

 Understanding Your Sweet Spot

-The sweet spot, as it is commonly referred to is the the chunky part of the barrel, usually located between two - six inches from the end of the bat, and is the optimal area in which to hit on a bat.
-Learning where the sweet spot is is the key making good contact, and thus getting the most of each at bat.
+The sweet spot, as it is commonly referred to is the the chunky part of the barrel, usually located between two - six inches from the end of your bat.
+This is the optimal area in which to hit on a bat.
+Learning where the sweet spot is, is the key to making good contact, and thus getting the most out of each at bat.
 It's true that metal bats also have a sweet spot, but they don't offer the same amount of feedback to the player, so you can never learn as much.

 Increased Pitch Discipline & Strike Zone Awareness